gasparsuarez/gs_client/README.md

 # GS Client

-GS Client is a personal package designed to serve as a client library for communication within the Coffee Point front-end ecosystem.
-It provides an easy-to-use interface for integrating client-side functionality with your Coffee Point applications.
+GS Client is a personal package designed to serve as a client library.
+It provides an easy-to-use interface for integrating client-side functionality

 ## Features